rohitkumar20700000/-Ex-10-Data-Science-Process-on-Complex-Dataset/README.md

-# Flight information -analysis
+# EXP 10 - DATA SCIENCE PROCESS ON COMPLEX DATA SET

 ## AIM :

-To Perform Bivariate/Multivariate Analysis
+To Perform perform data science process ona complex dataset and save the data to a file

 ## DATE: